top of page

 VR Diesel Rail Car (DRC) by Trainbuilder

 DRC 41 was in the workshops for a new LokSound V5 sound decoder installation and total re-wiring.
-This particular installation featured the following:
+This particular installation required:

 2) ESU 51967 Adapter board